dotnet/linker/docs/error-codes.md

 #### `IL2032`: Attribute type 'attribute type' could not be found

 - The described 'attribute type' could not be found in the assemblies

+#### `IL2033`: Argument 'argument' specified in 'XML document location' could not be transformed to the constructor parameter type

+- The number of arguments correspond to a certain type constructor, but the type of arguments specified in the xml does not match the type of arguments in the constructor.